Yaoir/mvgp/README.md

 IMPLEMENTATION
        mvgp and cpgp are implemented as a single bash shell script.
-Both  com‐ mands  are actually the same program; the function is determined by the name of the executable file. cpgp is simply a  symbolic  link  to  mvgp script.
+Both  com‐ mands  are actually the same program; the function is determined by the name of the executable file. cpgp is simply a symbolic link to the mvgp script.

 BUGS